feixuwu/document/README.md

 # Roadmap

 ##  replace "Personalized Ad Consent SDK" with "User Messaging Platform"
-  this feature will finish in june 2021. here is the google official document https://developers.google.com/admob/ump/android/quick-start
+  here is the google official document https://developers.google.com/admob/ump/android/quick-start this feature is almost complete, will release in next week(13/06/2021).

 ## add support for new ads
  ### app open ads